-An Oklahoma school security institute would coordinate and standardize school security procedures statewide, as has been done elsewhere, the Oklahoma Commission on School Security said.
-For the past 13 years, authorities in Indiana have operated the School Safety Specialist Academy that provides certified training and information on school safety practices, as well as resources for school safety, security and emergency preparedness planning.
+Trump said other states have instituted school safety training classes.
+For the past 13 years, authorities In Indiana have operated the School Safety Specialist Academy that provides certified training and information on school safety practices, as well as resources for school safety, security and emergency preparedness planning.